 Oral electrolyte solutions – Restores fluids and minerals lost through diarrhea.

-Intravenous fluids such as Ringer’s lactate or normal saline are used in severe cases under veterinary supervision.
+Intravenous fluids such as Ringer’s lactate or normal saline are used in severe cases of Johne’s disease in cattle under veterinary supervision.

-Maintaining hydration helps stabilize affected animals and improves their overall condition.
+Maintaining proper hydration helps stabilize affected animals and supports their overall condition in paratuberculosis in cattle.

 Anti-Diarrheal Support